freifunk-gluon/gluon/docs/package/gluon-radv-filterd.rst

 ---------------

 The router selection mechanism is independent from the batman-adv gateway mode.
-In contrast, the device originating the router advertisment could be any router or client connected to the mesh, as radv-filterd captures all router advertisements originating  from it.
+In contrast, the device originating the router advertisement could be any router or client connected to the mesh, as radv-filterd captures all router advertisements originating  from it.
 All nodes announcing router advertisement **with** a default lifetime greater than 0 are being considered as candidates.